 Martin Collins, in the first part of his series on Christ's last words to His Disciples—which includes us—after His resurrection, focuses of three comments He made, all recorded in John 20.
 First, Christ, having achieved victory over sin and de. . .

 David Grabbe, reminding us that a major focus of John the Baptist's ministry was a call to repentance and turning to righteousness, a focus that Jesus Christ and the Apostle Paul reinforced and magnified.
 Curiously, in main-stream Protestantism, repentance. . .

 In this sermon focusing on meekness and forgiveness, John Ritenbaugh indicates that when we are sinned against, our ego gets extremely strong and our emotions get muddled, making it difficult to give forgiveness.
 Because God is the Creator of everything, o. . .

 Repentance is a condition of baptism in God's church and ultimately of conversion and salvation.
 It is also a lifelong process which we should continue until the day of Christ's return.

-Kindness, the fifth fruit of the Spirit in Galatians 5, goes hand-in-hand with love.
-It is an active expression of love toward God and fellow man.
-As we come out of this calloused world, we must develop kindness through the power of God's Spirit.
+Kindness goes hand-in-hand with love.
+It is an active expression of love toward God and fellow man, produced through the power of God's Spirit.

-Though not a holy day, per se, Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Passover may be the most important festival ordained by God.
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.

-John Ritenbaugh discusses how Christ's redemption of us obligates us to obey and serve Him.
+Christ's redemption obligates us to obey and serve Him.
 We show our gratitude for this priceless gift by doing good in acts of love and service to others.